28 September 2018

-On-stage lighting may be more moderate and the house lights can be on; sound is toned down and loud bangs or crashes are removed; the formal atmosphere of a traditional theatre experience is lessened with patrons being free to come and go as they please; talking is permitted throughout; staff are trained to be aware of the audience’s needs, and actors may interact more freely with the audience.
+On-stage lighting may be more moderate and the house lights can be on; the sound is toned down and loud bangs or crashes are removed; the formal atmosphere of a traditional theatre experience is lessened with patrons being free to come and go as they please; talking is permitted throughout; staff are trained to be aware of the audience’s needs, and actors may interact more freely with the audience.
 A truly wonderful way to make theatre available for a wider audience.

 Take a bow….Dementia Friendly Performance

 Facts surrounding dementia in our society are startling, Statistics from the Alzheimers Society state that there are 850,000 people living with dementia in the UK today with that figure set to rise dramatically in the decades to come.
 Many theatres are addressing this issue to ensure they are ‘dementia friendly’ and can include this ever-growing population in their customer base.
-In some cases ‘dementia friendly’ comes under the Relaxed Performance umbrella but there are also theatres out there offering whole programmes of workshops, events and shows specifically designed for dementia sufferers and their families or carers.
-What a wonderful way to bring some much needed respite and joy to this section of our community.
+In some cases ‘dementia friendly’ comes under the Relaxed Performance umbrella but there are also theatres out there offering whole programmes of workshops, events, and shows specifically designed for dementia sufferers and their families or carers.
+What a wonderful way to bring some much-needed respite and joy to this section of our community.

 It’s behind you!…and finally…